April 27, 2024

 By Simon J. Lau

-The Cathedral Basilica of St. Francis of Assisi is among the most prominent, if not the most prominent building in Santa Fe Historic District.
-Built in 1886, its iconic twin towers make it a notable feature of the city’s skyline.
-Serving as a center for worship and community gatherings, it has played a vital role in Santa Fe’s spiritual and cultural life for over a century.
+The Cathedral Basilica of St. Francis of Assisi is perhaps the most prominent building in Santa Fe’s Historic District.
+Built in 1886, its twin towers make it a defining feature of the city’s skyline.
+For more than a century, it has served as both a place of worship and a hub for community life, anchoring Santa Fe’s spiritual and cultural identity.

-As we departed from Santa Fe, we encountered heavy traffic due to a large train derailment west of the city, near Gallup.
-As luck would have it, I had initially made housing reservations in Gallup, but I cancelled them yesterday and booked a room further west.
-Although the derailment occurred yesterday, I wasn’t aware of it at the time, but I’m grateful for the change in plans.
-There was no way for non-residents to enter Gallup today.
+As we departed Santa Fe, we hit heavy traffic caused by a large train derailment west of the city, near Gallup.
+By chance, I canceled a room reservation there in favor of one further west.
+I didn’t know about the derailment at the time, but I’m grateful for the change since non-residents weren’t allowed into Gallup today.

 This 1932 Studebaker was donated to the National Park Service by Frank and Rhonda Dobell, owners of Arizona Automotive Service in Holbrook, Arizona.
-It marks a section of where historic Route 66 once passed through the park; the raised roadbed and telephone poles in the background indicate the original path.
+It marks a spot where historic Route 66 once cut through the park.
+You can still see the raised roadbed and telephone poles in the background tracing the original path.

 Finally, our route from Santa Fe to Holbrook (360 miles or 579 km).